peteroupc/peteroupc.github.io/uniformsum.md

-# Arbitrary-Precision Samplers for the Sum and Ratio of Uniform Random Numbers
+# Arbitrary-Precision Samplers for the Sum or Ratio of Uniform Random Numbers

 [**Peter Occil**](mailto:poccil14@gmail.com)